evader1337/opentracing-blog/article/post.md

 ![alt text](images/tracingwithnameszipkin.jpg "Traces with added service names")

 There are several other settings available, but we do not need them for this sample.
 For more information about other settings, check the KumuluzEE OpenTracing GitHub page (https://github.com/kumuluz/kumuluzee-opentracing).
 > Settings for Jaeger and Zipkin are different.
-Please make sure, that you are setting the correct fields.
+Make sure that you are setting the correct fields.

 [Commit for this step (for Jaeger)](https://github.com/kumuluz/kumuluzee-samples/commit/297b40bd64383d38f8fb4927aa00612558e0bfad)